 The Lincoln Theatre, Mount Vernon, WA

 “John was literally Mister Christmas as he cast a spell over our rural audience… His offering is more than just a concert.
-It is an audio-visual treat for the whole Family.”
+It makes the past as if it were the present through an audio-visual treat for the whole Family.”

 Clatskanie Arts Commission